 Those with hypothyroidism are likely familiar with symptoms such as digestive issues, heart palpitations, nervousness or shakiness, and poor sleep.
 Interestingly enough those who are over-caffeinated or have difficulty breaking down coffee, also known as “slow metabolizers,” share these same symptoms.
 Those who have been diagnosed with hypothyroidism may want to reduce their caffeine and coffee intake in order to reduce the likelihood of these symptoms occurring and thereby acquire a better understanding of what specifically is causing them.

 Coffee and hypothyroidism have yet another commonality, calcium deficiency.
 Those who are calcium deficient are at risk of bone deterioration and osteoporosis.
-A natural effect of coffee is alteration of the body’s pH level.
+A natural effect of coffee is the alteration of the body’s pH level.
 By lowering pH, coffee can cause the body to become more acidic leading to greater bone deterioration and eventually osteoporosis.
 Furthermore, caffeine causes the body to excrete calcium through urine, thereby increasing the possibility of calcium deficiency.

 If you are taking any form of thyroid replacement treatment, it’s important to remember that drinking coffee within an hour of taking your medication can reduce the absorption rate significantly, undoing all of the work these medications are intended to accomplish.
 The medical journal Thyroid published a study that absorption levels were between 23 to 55 percent among patients who ingested coffee within 60 minutes of taking their medication.
 However, this study did not test caffeinated as opposed to decaffeinated coffee.